aaron-grau/curic/rails/readings/rspec-and-rails-setup.md

 If you are using postgresql, you must run `rake db:create` on the command line to create your development and test databases.

-**Important:** Each time you migrate your database or change it, you must also update the test database by calling `rake db:test:prepare`.

 ## Configure RSpec

 Next, install RSpec by entering the following on the command line: